LEADERSHIP FORUM

 WHAT IS IT?

-The AIA Triangle Leadership Forum is a year-long program designed to give local Emerging Professionals, Young Architects, and associated professionals an opportunity for professional and personal growth in a collaborative learning program.
-Each cohort works together to learn the skills needed to achieve their best.
-The program provides access to inspiring speakers, innovative design firms, and activities to push you to become an industry leader.
+The AIA Triangle Leadership Forum is a two-year program designed to support your professional and personal growth as an Emerging Professional, Young Architect, or associated professional.
+Through a collaborative learning environment, you’ll work alongside your cohort to develop the skills needed to reach your full potential.
+The program offers access to inspiring speakers, innovative design firms, and transformative activities to help you become an industry leader.

 ABOUT THE PROGRAM